-Terelay Investment and Development Corporation vs. Cecilia Teresita Yulo – On Sufficiency of Ground to Examine Corporate Books and Records
+Terelay Investment and Development Corporation vs. Cecilia Teresita Yulo (G.R.
+No. 160924)

-The Supreme Court adopted with tapproval the pronouncement of the Court of Appeals, thus:
+The Supreme Court sustained the pronouncement of the Court of Appeals, thus:

 Verily, petitioner-appellee has presented enough evidence that she is a stockholder of TERELAY.
 The corporate documents presented support her claim that she is a registered stockholder in TERELAY’s stock and transfer book thus giving her the right, under Section 74 par.
 2 and Section 75 of the Philippine Corporation Law, to inspect TERELAY’s books, records, and financial statements.